-So one would naturally assume that the banks verify if the cargo covered in the bill of lading is actually loaded on board the ship or not..
+Since they are being so strict about documentation, one would naturally assume that the banks will verify whether the cargo covered in the bill of lading has actually been loaded on board the ship or not..

 UCP 600 – Article 5 – Documents v.
 Goods, Services or Performance clearly states